 Channel 4 is to air a brand new series on Big Brother housemate Jade Goody.

-The programme, which will broadcast in 2019, will look back on Jade 10 years after her death from cancer.
+The programme, which start in August, will look back on Jade 10 years after her death from cancer.

 Jade proved one of reality TV's first big 'personalities' after appearing on Big Brother in 2002.